wamae-ndiritu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 [0. strcat](./0-strcat.c) - Creating a function that concatenates two string.
 This function appends the src string to the dest string, overwriting the terminating null byte (\0) at the end of dest, and then adds a terminating null byte.
 The function takes pointers `src` and `dest` as parameters and they point to strings that need to be concatenated together.
 The function uses the `strcat()` function from the C Standard Library defined in `string.h` header file, and returns the concatenated string.
 Note that if I am conacatenating `str1` and `str2`, the resulting string is in `str1` and therefore `str2` does not change.

+[1. strncat](./1-strncat.c) - Creating a function that concatenates two strings, but it takes at most n-bytes of the string `src` to be appended to the string `dest`.
+This function makes use of the `strncat()` but now includes some defined number of maximum bytes of string2 will be appended to string1 as seen in [_strcat](./0-strcat.c).